Particular/ServiceControl/docs/bulk-retries-design.md

 The code that handles each stage is idempotent so re-processing a batch is never a problem.
 As a batch can only ever move forward through the stages, if a message is picked up in the first stage it should eventually be retried.

+In addition we also keep an in-memory representation of the retry operation to use for progress tracking.
+It is created when the request is received and updated as the retry batches making up an operation flow through the various stages.
+When the operation completes, a history item is persisted to enable users to view finished operations.

+When ServiceControl restarts, the in-memory representations are rebuilt by aggregating state from the persisted batches.

 ### Marking Documents

-A `RetryOperation` is created as an encompassing object to represent that entire set of batches within a retry for a group.
-This retry operation records the number of batches that comprised the original group as well as the number of batches that still remain to be completed.

-When a retry batch is first created it has state `Marking Documents`.
+When a retry batch is first created it has this state.
 This means that ServiceControl is finding and marking failed messages as belonging to this batch.

 To do this, a new document is created for each failed message.
 Each one has an id `FailedMessageRetry/{messageId}` and contains the failed message id and the retry batch id.
 As only one document with this key can exist at a time, this ensures that a Failed Message can only ever belong to a single batch.
 This document will exist until such a time as a new Failed Message with same Id comes through the error queue.
 This guarantees that there can only be one outstanding retry for a failed message at a time.

 When all messages have been marked, a list of the `FailedMessageRetry` ids is appended to the batch and the batch changes status to `Staging`.
 The list inside of the Batch may contain failed messages which do not belong to this batch (because another batch claimed them in parallel).
 These will get filtered out during staging (below).

 When ServiceControl starts up it will attempt to adopt any batches that it finds in this status and move them to `Staging`.
 This can only happen if the SC process stops during the above process.
 Any documents that were already marked will be added to the batch.
 Any documents that had not yet been marked are ignored and will have to be retried again by the user.
 When SC starts up, it will generate a `Session ID` GUID.
 This GUID is stamped onto each new batch as it is created.
 This is how SC can tell if a batch is from a previous session and adopt it.
 Only Batches with a non-current session Id will be adotped by the orphan batch process.
-There is a possibility of zombie `RetryOperation` documents at this stage.

 ### Staging